cjzellmer/DEPRECIATED-TP-Link-to-SmartThings-Integration/README.md

   o	Device Network Id - enter a unique ID (i.e., “LB100-1”, “LB120-1”, and “LB120-2”).

-  o	Type - select the appropriate groovy file from the drop down list (should be at the very bottom of the list).
+  o	Type - select the appropriate groovy file from the drop down list (should be near the bottom of the list).

   o	Version - Published